jackandcarter/DemiCat/README.md

 # DemiCat

-DemiCat pairs a rich Dalamud plugin with the DemiBot backend so Final Fantasy XIV free companies can plan events, mirror Discord conversations, share officer requests, and synchronize appearance mods with Syncshell.
+DemiCat pairs a rich Dalamud plugin with the DemiBot backend so Final Fantasy XIV free companies can plan events, mirror Discord conversations, share in game requests, and synchronize appearance mods with Syncshell.

 ## Quick links